-Soil characteristics are uniform over the entire site.
-Surface soil is composed of windblown alluvium created by persistent winds from the west.
+Soil characteristics are relatively uniform over the entire site.
+Surface soil is primarily composed of wind-blown alluvium created by persistent winds from the west.
 This process increased in intensity with the drying out of the Coachella Valley at the close of the Pleistocene epoch ending 10,000 years before present.
 Minor surface and extensive subsurface soils consist of comparatively course sand with some gravel indicating periods of surface water flow in prehistoric time.
 The presence of widely scattered boulders also indicates past surface flows.
-Relatively undisturbed desert scrub habitat surrounds the project site.
-However, it appears that grading has occurred within the last 20-years on approximately 5-acres immediately east of the site.
+All lands immediately surrounding the Project are developed except to the north.
+Two Bunch Palms Trail forms the northern boundary of the Project site.

-The site may be suitable habitat for the Coachella Valley Milk Vetch, Coachella Valley Jerusalem cricket and the Coachella Valley giant sand-treader cricket, and Palm Springs ground squirrel even though none of these species were detected.
+The site may be suitable habitat for the Glandular Ditaxis, Ribbed Cryptantha, flat-seeded spurge, Coachella Valley Jerusalem cricket, the Coachella Valley giant sand-treader cricket, and the Coachella Valley grasshopper, even though none of these species were detected.
+Two individuals of Coachella Valley Milk Vetch were found within the project boundaries, as well as a single detection of the Palm Springs ground squirrel.
 Each of these organisms is covered under the CVMSHCP and mitigation is provided under the plan through the payment of fees.